Pokymon/reshrink/README.md

 4. Install Composer if you haven't already.
 You can download it from [getcomposer.org](https://getcomposer.org/).

-5. Install project dependencies with Composer by running:
+5. Update project dependencies with Composer by running:
     ```bash
-    composer install
+    composer update
     ```

 6. Generate the application key: